gastondana627/Peata/README.md

 Every year, millions of beloved pets go missing, causing immense distress to their families and overwhelming animal shelters.
 Peata is a community-focused web application that leverages AI-powered image matching to rapidly connect found pets with their worried owners and to help shelter animals find loving forever homes.
 By simply uploading a photo, users can tap into a smart system that significantly increases the chances of a happy reunion or a new beginning.

-(Optional: If you have your 30-second video hosted, you could add: "Watch our 30-second overview: [Link to Video]")